 If Medicaid or Medicare is paying your accident-related medical bills complex state and federal laws apply.
 Reimbursement to Medicaid and Medicare is required.
 If these laws apply to your claim, you will have much difficulty negotiating and dealing with dealing these governmental entities.
 Financial penalties and civil litigation can arise against you if you do not reimburse these entities.
 If Medicaid or Medicare paid your medical bills, you need an attorney to get involved in your claim.

 Sometimes an adverse insurance carrier will pay you their insured’s liability limits before you have attorney representation.
 This will occur when you have catastrophic visible injuries and your claim is clearly above their insured’s limits.
 Under these circumstances, unrepresented claimants can’t handle the transition that occurs between an adverse claim and a first party underinsurance claim.
 The “stacking” of multiple underinsurance coverages may be involved.
 If underinsurance creeps into your claim under these circumstances, you should consult an attorney.

 If you have a concerned personal injury attorney on an accident claim, he will educate you, not only about your claim, but he will advise you about your auto insurance coverages and how you can better protect you and your family in he event of a future accident.

 Prior or subsequent accidents or pre-existing conditions

 If our claim involves these issues, you will need both an expert medical witness and an attorney.
 Treating physicians are not litigation experts.
-You will need an attorney to handle the apportionment issues that are involved with these claims.
+You will need a civil litigation lawyer to handle the apportionment issues that are involved with these claims.
 Your attorney will likely need to hire an expert medical witness.
 Insurance companies have data bases, so if your were involved in a prior or subsequent accident they will know it at the beginning of your claim.
 Hire an attorney to deal with these issues.